LGBTQIA+Everyone: The State of Inclusive Language Around the World

 Japan has a long history of gender fluidity, so you’d expect not only a language that maintains gender-neutrality but a culture that embraces nonbinary and transgender rights.
 Sadly, that is not the case.
-While Japanese does not have gendered terms per se, gender is often implied in certain words and regressive laws have restricted equality for the LGBTQ+ community in Japan.
+While Japanese does not have gendered terms per se, gender is often implied in certain words and regressive laws have restricted equality for the LGBTQIA+ community in Japan.

 One such law requires that in order for transgender people to be recognized, they must first be diagnosed as having a gender identity disorder and then undergo medical sterilization.
 Transgender people cannot have children or be married in order to be eligible for surgery.

-You might be forgiven for assuming that a society as advanced as South Korea’s has embraced LGBTQ+ rights and inclusive language, but quite the opposite is true.
+You might be forgiven for assuming that a society as advanced as South Korea’s has embraced LGBTQIA+ rights and inclusive language, but quite the opposite is true.
 Korea relies heavily on strict gender roles, largely because the predominant religion, Confucianism, is based on men as authority figures.

 However, as South Korea becomes increasingly Westernized, these traditional gender roles are causing tension among Korean youth.
-While Korea’s constitution declares equality for all and protections that should be extended to the LGBTQ+ community, activists still describe the culture as a hostile one.
+While Korea’s constitution declares equality for all and protections that should be extended to the LGBTQIA+ community, activists still describe the culture as a hostile one.
 As for the Korean language, there remains no third or gender neutral pronouns in use today.

 Persian divides pronouns into living and non-living beings, which should make finding gender-neutral terms easier.
 If you’re human, you have one pronoun in Persian and it’s “U.” Ironically, however, this gender-neutral language is spoken primarily in Iran where the government has made same-sex relationships a crime since 1979.

-Even if Iranian policies are sometimes hostile towards the LGBTQ community, Farsi speakers often point towards the gender-neutral structure of the language as a way to increase tolerance and equality.
+Even if Iranian policies are sometimes hostile towards the LGBTQIA+ community, Farsi speakers often point towards the gender-neutral structure of the language as a way to increase tolerance and equality.
 In Persian, the same nouns are used for male and female professionals so you won’t find pesky assumptions like the English “mailman” or “man and wife” lurking in Persian vocabulary.